Loading...

 Resilient Agricultural Landscape Program

-$500/acre for increasing plantings of perennial biomass crops / warm season pastures in annual crop rotations
+$500/acre for establishing and maintaining of perennial biomass crops on lands currently in annual crop production

 Accepting Applications

-Increasing the frequency of perennial biomass crops in annual rotations and/or use of warm season grasses as part of pasture management results in more resilient agricultural landscapes with an increased ability to sequester carbon, reduce greenhouse gas emissions, reduce soil erosion and provide many other ecological benefits.
+Increasing the frequency of perennial biomass crops in annual crop rotations and conversion of marginal and high-risk annual croplands to perennial biomass crops results in more resilient agricultural landscapes, with an increased ability to sequester carbon, reduce greenhouse gas emissions, reduce soil erosion and provide many other ecological benefits.

 Resilient Agricultural Landscape Program

-$500/acre for increasing plantings of perennial biomass crops / warm season pastures in annual crop rotations
+$500/acre for establishing and maintaining of perennial biomass crops on lands currently in annual crop production

 Accepting Applications